Okay, so you have started learning how to play chess. But now you came to know about stalemate, right? So, what is a stalemate in chess?

-So black king is not in check because the square where it is standing is totally safe.
-But the black player doesn’t has any legal moves to make.
+So the black king is not in check because the square where it is standing is totally safe.
+But the black player doesn’t have any legal moves to make.
 And thus, a stalemate occurs.

-Now, let’s suppose that you are playing with your opponent but you in a losing position.
+Now, let’s suppose that you are playing with your opponent put you in a losing position.
 And suddenly stalemate occurs which results in a draw.

 So, would you prefer to lose the game?
 Or would like the result as a draw by stalemate?
 Yes, draw by stalemate, because most probably you won’t like to lose the game, right?

 On the other hand, if you are in a winning position and your opponent in a losing position.
 And you are just about to win the game but then suddenly you make some moves which results in a stalemate and hence draw.

 So in that case, would you prefer winning the game?
 Or just satisfied with the result as a draw due to stalemate?
 Most probably you would like to win the game, right?